Capti Consultancy Innovation Guide

 Artificial intelligence (AI) and the data economy

-Capti Consulting are working on the growing need for tools that can interpret and exploit data for improved decision-making and competitiveness.
+Capti Innovation are working on the growing need for tools that can interpret and exploit data for improved decision-making and competitiveness.
 These include:

 - Secure and reliable data capture and transmission, including the Internet of Things, 5G and satellite communications